mikewng/graphnotelm/README.md

 ### Interactive Grid Game
 Aside from being a primarily note-taking application, there are ways to make NoteGraphLM an interactable game with the LLM.
 You can define nodes as tiles or rooms, and separate unconnected nodes as "Characters" which house character specific metadata.
 The LLM reads your context, identifies story events and can even call BFS to get a list of all exploreable rooms for your character.
 After each iteration with your chatbot, they update your character's metadata on what room you are on and such.

-## Planned Integrations
-### WaniKani API and Progress Integration
-I am a daily user of WaniKani, which is a flashcards review platform for learning Japanese Kanji and Vocabulary in a curated way.
-This integration aims to get a list of all the current user's learning kanji and vocab alongside the current mastery of the vocab/kanji as a numerical value.
-Relationship edges will be automatically linked between vocab and kanji.
-This is simply an API call fetch to the WaniKani API and an adapter layer that transforms the data into a NoteGraph document, which then loads to an existing or new NoteGraph.

 ## My Process and What I Learned
 I learned that transforming a local application in which all your logic and storage happens within your personal computer to something that is usable across many users is fundamentally different in terms of architecture.
 My old personal local copy was a basic datastructure in which exports a structured JSON and can be imported again to parse the JSON to be editted again.
 Everything happened on your computer, from writing, editting, they make live changes to the JSON document by writing directly into it from your computer.
 However, there eventually came a time in which I wanted access to these notes anywhere I go without the need to download and import the JSON each time I move devices, and that led me to try and build this as an API server.
 This brought up so many different questions even beyond architectural decisions like setting up file structure, naming, and dependency injection, for example: